puppeteer/puppeteer/CONTRIBUTING.md

 ### Shipping CJS and ESM bundles

-Currently Puppeteer ships two bundles; a CommonJS version for Node and an ESM bundle for the browser.
-Therefore we maintain two `tsconfig` files for each project; `tsconfig.esm.json` and `tsconfig.cjs.json`.
+Currently Puppeteer ships both CommonJS and ESM, therefore we maintain two `tsconfig` files for each project: `tsconfig.esm.json` and `tsconfig.cjs.json`.
 At build time we compile twice, once outputting to CJS and another time to output to ESM.

 We compile into the `lib` directory which is what we publish on the npm repository and it's structured like so: